josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 <</dd_do>>
 ~~~~

-This model doens't do so hot, but it's sufficient for our purposes - the F-test rejects.
+This model doesn't do so hot, but it's sufficient for our purposes - the F-test rejects.

 The interpretation of the age variables is that the coefficient on `age` represents the relationship between age and QoL which is for individuals
 between ages 52 and 81.
 The two coefficients on `agebelow52` and `ageabove82` is allowing those individuals to have a unique intercept, which means